 You should apply online through UCAS for full-time courses.
 International students should apply through the UCAS system in the same way as UK students.
 Find out about our overseas offices and support you can get with applying in your country.

 UCAS provides comprehensive information on the entire application process, from choosing your university and course right through to starting university and settling into student life.

 You can also find lots of helpful information in the Government’s Education and learning webpages.

-If you are applying for a part-time degree, you should apply directly to the University by contacting our Lifelong Learning Centre on firstname.lastname@example.org.
+If you are applying for a part-time degree, you should apply directly to the University by emailing our Lifelong Learning Centre: firstname.lastname@example.org.